GDP in Egypt

 Egypt - GDP

-FocusEconomics Consensus Forecast panelists expect the economy to expand 3.3% in fiscal year 2016, which is down 0.1 percentage points from last month’s forecast.
-For fiscal year 2017, the panel sees economic growth at 3.9%.
+FocusEconomics Consensus Forecast panelists expect the economy to expand 3.4% in fiscal year 2017, which is unchanged from last month’s forecast.
+For fiscal year 2018, the panel sees economic growth at 3.8%.

 Egypt - GDP Data